-The turion survey suggests there will again be CLP throughout East Balsam Lake in 2015 with potential navigation issues in Bed 12 (northwest of the Big Narrows outlet to the main lake) and Bed 13 (north bay).
+The turion survey suggests there will again be CLP throughout much of East Balsam Lake in 2016.
+Despite this, the overall mean suggests that the potential for navigation impairment from CLP will be very low in East Balsam with higher levels of impairment being localized to a few nearshore spots including parts of Bed 12 (northwest of the Big Narrows outlet to the main lake), Bed 13 (north bay), and Bed 14B/C (the southeast corner of the southwest bay).
 If the BLPRD determines its goal is to further reduce CLP with an eye on future native plant restoration, it may be looking at another large scale treatment with the hope of getting basin-wide residual control.
 If they decide they would rather solely focus on minimizing navigation impairment, it appears they could be much more limited in scope.